JRHB314/VBCS-Integration/LabGuide100.md

 - Add Issues to Sprint

 ## Required Artifacts
-- The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.
+- The following lab requires an Oracle Public Cloud account; you can sign up for a trial account [here](https://cloud.oracle.com/tryit).

 # Create Twitter Feed Marketing Project